-A moment is at hand that the teachers of ancient Greece called the moment of Kairos (KAY-ROS) -- the point in time when all things converged to present the possibility of great change and growth.
+A moment is at hand that the teachers of ancient Greece called (mapping is spelling in reduce growth) the moment of Kairos (KAY-ROS) --- the point in time when all things converged to present the possibility of great change and growth.
 This is the moment in which we can upgrade the quality of our schools.
 It is the moment when we can cultivate in the largest possible number of our youth an appreciation of both the responsibilities and the benefits which come to them because they are Americans and are free.